/* Template Name: Inner page */ ?>

-These Terms & Conditions (including these “General Terms & Conditions”, the “Service-specific Terms & Conditions”, the “Acceptable Use Policy” and the “Schedules” set out below, all of which are referred to as the “Terms”), and the materials provided to you during the sign-up process, form the contract (the “Contract”) between you and Acanac Inc. and/or a subsidiary or affiliate of Acanac Inc. (depending on the services you sign up to) for each of the services provided to you (the “Services”).
-Throughout these Terms, you are referred to as “you” or the “Customer” while Acanac Communications Limited, or the subsidiary or affiliate, is referred to as “us”, “we” or “Acanac”.
+These Terms & Conditions (including these “General Terms & Conditions”, the “Service-specific Terms & Conditions”, the “Acceptable Use Policy” and the “Schedules” set out below, all of which are referred to as the “Terms”), and the materials provided to you during the sign-up process, form the contract (the “Contract”) between you and Acanac and/or a subsidiary or affiliate of Acanac (depending on the services you sign up to) for each of the services provided to you (the “Services”).
+Throughout these Terms, you are referred to as “you” or the “Customer” while Acanac, a division of Distributel Communications Limited, or the subsidiary or affiliate, is referred to as “us”, “we” or “Acanac”.

 We have provided your Terms in English as that is the language you indicated that you prefer.
 If you would like a copy in French, please contact us so that we can provide you with one.
 Nous vous fournissons vos modalités en Anglais puisqu’il s’agit de la langue de préférence que vous avez indiquée.
 Si vous désirez obtenir un exemplaire en français, veuillez nous en faire la demande.